hosaka/nvim/README.md

 ## Plugins

 Plugins are handled by the [mini.deps](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-deps.md) package manager.
 See `:h MiniDeps` for more details and `init.lua` for a list of installed plugins.
-Version hashes are stored in `mini-deps-snap` snapshot file.
+Version hashes are stored in the `snapshot` file.

 ### colorscheme